Clockwise from top left: Xinyuan Huang, Jinyu Shiwang, Huilin Luo, Pengfei Wang, Wei Peng, Carla Campos, and Anna Lee

-Wei Peng is an assistant professor at the Penn State University, with a joint appointment between the School of International Affairs and Department of Civil and Environmental Engineering.
+Wei Peng is an assistant professor at Princeton University, with a joint appointment between the School of Public and International Affairs and the Andlinger Center for Energy and the Environment.
 She is also the associate director for the Initiative for Sustainable Energy Policy in the School of Advanced International Studies at Johns Hopkins University.
 Wei's research aims to inform energy policy in both emerging markets and advanced economies to align their decarbonization efforts with local environmental and socioeconomic concerns, such as air pollution, public health, water conservation, and economic development.

 Hui Yang joined the group and the Environmental Engineering program at Penn State in the beautiful fall of 2019.
 Prior to this, she received a BS in Civil Engineering from University of Macau and a MS in Civil and Environmental Engineering from Carnegie Mellon, where she focused on air quality engineering.
 Hui is interested in addressing various environmental and social issues, especially those related to air quality, climate and health.
 When not working on research or courses, she could be found sleeping at home, on the way looking for good food, or exploring the world.